techboy411/techboy411/README.md

 - He lurks on GitHub
 - Spends too much time on his many computers
 - Spends too much money on yet another computer/iDevice/whatever

+⚡ Fun facts:
+- I'm an Aspie with ADHD.
+Explosive combo.
+- I carry a Pixel phone and a iPod Touch.
+Yes.
+Cross-platform, indeed.
+- Angered at almost *nothing*.
+But you won't *really* know it, unless you are in a call with me.
+Or i write angry.
 <!--
 **techboy411/techboy411** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.